 The NJ online gambling industry not only staved off reaching maturity for another month, it clearly illustrated that there is still room for significant growth.
 And there are a few interesting developments coming soon that could push annual revenue margins even higher:

-- Hard Rock Casino is coming soon, with the announcement of a launch date on April 18.
-The opening will likely be paired with the launch of an online casino.
+- Both Hard Rock Casino and Ocean Resort Casino are expected to open on June 28.
+The openings will likely be paired with the launch of online casinos.

 - Mobile casino apps will continue to improve, and operators will grow even more in tune with their patrons’ wish lists.